Post

 Poly-unsaturated fatty acids

-Here is where, if you may, there may be some misinformation and marketing at play in the literature, amongst the fairly accurate rule of thumb from the American Heart Association on saturated fats.
-Now, again, this rule of thumb about minimizing the amount of saturated fat consumed in the diet is 100% a good rule.
+Here is where there is some misinformation and marketing at play in TV, media, product labeling, and literature, amongst the fairly accurate rule of thumb from the American Heart Association on saturated fats.
+Now, again, their rule of thumb is very good advice generally about minimizing the amount of saturated fat consumed in the diet.

 However, the American Heart Association’s page on Saturated Fats is really anemic.
 The take-home from their page excludes an in-depth discussion of what fats are, what organic cholesterol is vs “good/bad” cholesterol, in the health sense of the term, and finally, why triglycerides (incidental soluble 3-fat chains) and circulating free fat are completely different from the way the liver manages to generate and circulate fats through the body inside of HDL/LDL particles (the good/bad cholesterol).